BarronHulver/Quick-Reference/jq-quick-reference.md

       ```
       jq '.people[] | if (.first_name | length) > 3 and .last_name == "Doe" then .first_name else empty  end' data5.json # produce a list of first names that are more than 3 characters and whose last name is Doe
     ```

+  * builtins
+    * list the built-in fuctions
+    ```
+      jq 'builtins | length' data5.json # get the number of builtin functions
+      jq 'builtins' data5.json # produce an array of builtin functions
+      jq 'builtins | sort' data5.json # produce a sorted array of builtin functions
+      jq 'builtins | sort[0:20]' data5.json # produce a sorted array of the first 20 builtin functions (after the sort)
+    ```